Skip to content

 Use Cases

-• Presenting zap statistics for events.
+• Analyzing zap statistics and economic activity for events.

-• Ranking events by computed metrics.
+• Ranking events by computed engagement metrics.

 Example

-Trusted Assertion Example (Engagement Metrics)
+Event Trusted Assertion Example

 json